Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 				- The question "What does it take to create and manage possibility?"
 It takes different practices in ordinary life.
 So they are just having a check in to what practices they are using.
 It's about being on an exciting adventure.
 Can you be unhookable on other places?
 			-
 			-
 		- Clinton talks about practicing to absurd levels of effectiveness.
+This is the practice we want.
 			-
 			-
 - LATER Finish watching this possibilitator training video